 Structure and Membership

 The RTOC is a working committee of EPA and Tribal personnel co-chaired by an EPA representative and a Tribal representative.
 EPA designates its RTOC representatives through internal mechanisms.
-All Tribes within Region 9 are considered members of the RTOC.
+All tribes within Region 9 are considered members of the RTOC.
 However, for organizational purposes, Tribal representatives to the RTOC shall be selected through government-to-government communication, by Tribal leaders in various geographical areas within Region 9.
-The Tribal RTOC representatives, in turn, will select representatives to the National Tribal Operations Committee (NTOC).
+The Tribal RTOC representatives, in turn, will select representatives to the National Tribal Committee (NTC).

 I. EPA Representation

-A. Each EPA Region 9 Division shall provide representation on the RTOC.
+A. Each EPA Region 9 Division Director shall ensure representation from their division to the RTOC.

-B. EPA representatives to the RTOC are identified by the Regional Tribal Program.

-C. The Regional Tribal Administrator or their designee, shall serve as the EPA Co-Chair of the RTOC.
+B. The Regional Administrator or their designee, shall serve as the EPA Co-Chair of the RTOC.
 If the Regional Administrator is not able to attend a meeting, they exercise that designation of a designee.

 II.
 Tribal Representation

-A. Composition: All Tribes within Region 9 are considered members of the RTOC Tribal Caucus and their designees are welcome at all meetings.
-However, for organizational and voting purposes, there shall be 2 Tribal representatives, elected by specific geographic area.
+A. Composition: All tribes within Region 9 are considered members of the RTOC Tribal Caucus and their designees are welcome at all meetings.
+However, for organizational and voting purposes, there shall be Tribal representatives, elected by specific geographic area.
 If a Tribe resides in more than one state or geographic area, that Tribe will give written notice to the RTOC as to which geographic area they represent on the RTOC, and this represented geographic area should be in accordance with EPA determination of location of the Tribe.
+The State Tribal RTOC representatives are:

-1. Ten (10) from California: three from the northern area, three from the central area, three from the southern area, and one from the eastern area.
+1. Ten (10) from California: three from the northern area, three from the central area, three from the southern area, and one from the eastern area;

-2. Seven (7) from Arizona: two from the northern area, two from the central area, two from the southern area and one from Navajo Nation.
+2. Seven (7) from Arizona: two from the northern area, two from the central area, two from the southern area and one from Navajo Nation;

 3. Seven (7) from Nevada: these will be at-large representatives.

-B. Tribal Representative Selection Process: EPA will issue a letter to Tribal leaders requesting nominations from the Tribal leaders in each area.
+B. Tribal Representative Selection Process: EPA will issue a letter to tribal leaders requesting nominations from the tribal leaders in each area.
 Tribal leaders may nominate anyone they feel is qualified and will be committed to the RTOC, whether a representative of their own Tribe or another.
 Nominations will include the name, Tribal affiliation and a short statement of qualifications of the nominee.
-EPA will put nominations on a formal ballot for vote by Tribal leaders within the particular area from which each representative will be chosen.
+EPA will put nominations on a formal ballot for vote by tribal leaders within the particular area from which each representative will be chosen.
 This process is further detailed in section G below.
 In RTOC elections, the person, and not the Tribe the person represents, is chosen.

-C. Alternates: Each elected RTOC representative must designate, in writing, an alternate to attend meetings if the representative is unable to attend.
-Alternates will be selected using the representatives' Tribal or agency protocol, and will be submitted to the RTOC Tribal Co-Chair within three months of the date of the letter confirming their election or appointment.
+C. Alternates: Each elected tribal caucus representative must designate, in writing, an alternate to attend meetings if the representative is unable to attend.
+Alternates will be selected using the representatives' tribal or agency protocol, and will be submitted to the RTOC Tribal Co-Chair within three months of the date of the letter confirming their election or appointment.
 If no alternate is selected within three months by the representative, the nominee with the next highest number of votes will be selected to serve in the alternate position.
 If there are no additional nominees to serve as an alternate, the Co-Chair and the Tribal Caucus will select an alternate.
-Elected RTOC representatives may share the same alternate.
+Elected tribal caucus representatives may share the same alternate.